MicrosoftDocs/mesh-docs/mesh/Setup/Content/guest-access.md

 - Guests log in securely and enter a deep join link in the Mesh app

-- Base tenant user must join before Guest
+- To successfully join an event, a base tenant user must join before Guest

-- No prompt is needed to accept joining users
+- If the Guest meets your organization's criteria, attendees and organizers will not need to accept Guest users into events

+### What you'll need

+- Teams Premium prerequisite license and Teams Premium or Mesh Trial license

+- Guest users' existing email address

+- Admin access role that allows adding Guests to a tenant (level greater than or equivalent to User Administrator)

-**Invite an external guest user to a Mesh event**
+### Invite an external guest user to a Mesh event

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/) as at least a User Administrator, then browse to **Identity > Users > All users.**